If you haven’t read the first post in this series, jump to Supersize Apache Superset With Lucidworks Fusion — Part 1.

 There are many challenges that users encounter when they try to build software on their machines.
 While I still find it helpful to work on some apps locally, it saves time to use software on a platform similar to the production platform.
 That’s why, this week, in a blog post with almost no code, I have included a link to Lucidworks Labs.

 Using Lucidworks Labs you can launch an app that already includes data for restaurants in Sacramento.
-All you need to do is run the index workflow and the data will be transformed and loaded into a Fusion collection for use with Superset.
+All you need to do is run the index workflow (add a datasource and crawl it) and the data will be transformed and loaded into a Fusion collection for use with Superset.

 From that link, click “Create Instance” and select “Superset”.